Heating is the second leading cause of U.S. home fires and injuries. Make sure you know the right winter fire safety tips to stay secure this season.

 Your house survived through the cold winter, and your pipes held strong through freezing temps, but pipe bursts can still happen in the summer.

 We can be thankful to have a roof over our heads, but let’s not take that same roof for granted.
-Homeowners should be sure to prevent a leaking roof from damaging their home’s structure or attic by taking action early, before disaster strikes.
+Homeowners should be sure to prevent a leaking roof.

-While February’s flood waters have receded, and the initial flooded basement cleanup has been completed, it’s important to be aware of any changes that may appear in the next few weeks or months.
+While February’s flood waters have receded, and the initial flooded basement cleanup has been completed, it’s important to be aware of any changes.

-If you’re one of the thousands of West Michigan families affected by the early thaw and subsequent flooding, be aware that even small amounts of water can cause significant damage.
-The most obvious question after a flood isn’t always “How to remove wet carpet” but it should be a top priority.
+If you’re one of the thousands of West Michigan families affected by the early thaw, the most obvious question after a flood is “How to remove wet carpet.”

-Icicles hanging from a snowy rooftop may seem picturesque, but they are a sign of something far more severe.
-Ice between your shingles and along your gutter rail can block the flow of melting snow off your roof and damage your roofing, resulting in water seeping into your home, making ice dam damage repair a necessity.
+Ice between along your gutter rail can block the flow of melting snow off your roof and damage your roofing, making ice dam damage repair a necessity.